Updated: May 23

 CBD reduces inflammation and the effects of dry skin to make it softer, stronger, and shinier.

-By reducing nausea and inflammation as well as stimulating appetite, many cats with digestive issues can find relief from digestive.
+By reducing nausea and inflammation many cats with digestive issues can find relief from digestive problems with CBD.

 In addition to these above benefits, CBD can be preventive of chronic health problems and assist in daily wellness.

 However, this is a general recommendation!
 Your cat and their needs are unique.
-You can increase as needed until their needs are met.
+You can safely increase as needed until their needs are met.
+The only side effects of your cat getting more CBD than they may need are lethargy and looser stool.
+If you see these, you will know to dial back the dose, but your cat will be perfectly safe.

 Generally, pet owners see little to no adverse side effects from CBD.
 That being said, every cat's system is different!